sharkdp/numbat/book/src/date-and-time.md

 ## Date time formats

-The following formats are supported by `parse_datetime`.
+The following formats are supported by `datetime`.
 UTC offsets are mandatory for the RFC 3339 and RFC 2822 formats.
 The other formats can optionally include a time zone name or UTC offset.
 If no time zone is specified, the local time zone is used.